-My guest today is Claudia Nerio, VP of People at Collective, for a lively conversation about the risks of ignoring or bootstrapping our business finances, and the rewards of delegating them to a team of experts, while becoming part of a vibrant solopreneur community.
+Today I’m joined by the VP of People at Collective, Claudia Nerio, for a lively conversation about not only the risks of ignoring or bootstrapping our business finances, but more importantly the rewards of delegating them to a team of experts, and becoming part of a vibrant solopreneur community, all at once.
+We talk about everything from our own experience transitioning to working from home to client success stories to our mutual love of true crime podcasts and shows.

 🎙️Highlights of this conversation:

-Business finance & tax Structure: Tapping into the collective wisdom and experience of experts at an affordable price means avoiding costly pitfalls and ensuring your solo venture thrives.
+**Navigating Finances & Tax Structure**: Understand that robust financial and legal knowledge is vital.
+Tapping into the collective wisdom and experience of experts at an affordable price means avoiding costly pitfalls and ensuring your solo venture thrives.

 Mic Drop Moment: